How Workday Scaled Skills to 20,000 Employees with TechWolf

 We’ve implemented assessment in two ways:

-First, we’re directly assessing skills using the Assess Skills functionality in Workday.
 We launched Assess Skills to 5k workmates in our Customer Experience and Sales teams as part of last quarter’s performance check-in, seeing an 83% completion rate by workmates and people leaders.

-Second, we’re testing an AI-recommended proficiency in collaboration with TechWolf.
 In our first test, users reported that the AI-recommended skill proficiency was "spot on" 77% of the time.

 Julius: Lastly, Josh, as we look ahead, is there any particular aspect of the overall collaboration that you’re personally excited about?

 Josh: Skills transformation is foundational to the question all business leaders are asking right now: ‘How will work and roles be redesigned with AI?’.
-We've learned so much over the past several years with our skills work, that I feel we're extremely well-positioned to evolve the work to meet this moment, and help our workmates and leaders not just answer that question, but successfully move into the AI era.
-By doing this work ourselves, we're better enabled to help customers succeed too.
+We've learned so much over the past several years with our skills work that I feel we're extremely well-positioned to evolve the work to meet this moment, and help our workmates and leaders answer that question and succeed in the AI era.

 Find out more at Workday Rising!